wikimedia/eventmetrics/README.md

 For PHP, [Intuition](https://packagist.org/packages/krinkle/intuition) is used.
 Within the views, you can access a message using the `msg('message-key', ['arg1', 'arg2', ...])` function.
 Intuition is not available outside the views, but you probably don't need it in those cases anyway.

 When working with model validations, you'll provide the message key and parameters that will in turn get passed into the view.
 For basic constraints, just put the key name.
 For instance `@UniqueEntity("title", message="error-program-title-dup")` for a duplicate program title.
 The name of the program is automatically passed in as the first parameter in the message.
+If you need to pass a variable, use the `payload` options, e.g. `@Assert\NotNull(message="error-invalid", payload={"0"="start-date"})`.

 For [custom callbacks](https://symfony.com/doc/current/reference/constraints/Callback.html), use the validation builder and set the parameters accordingly.
 For instance, to validate that a program title is not reserved:

 ```php
 if (in_array($this->title, ['edit', 'delete'])) {